Automating-GIS-processes/CSC18/source/lessons/L3/overview.rst

 Overview
 ========

-During this week we will learn a few really useful and commonly used GIS functionalities using Geopandas, namely:
+During this lesson we will learn a few really useful and commonly used GIS functionalities using Geopandas, namely:

 1. :doc:`Geocoding addresses to Points (and vice versa) <geocoding>`
 2. :doc:`Conducting Point in Polygon queries <point-in-polygon>`